ArmandRay/yolov5_csgo/README.md

 ## Describe

 A model and code for csgo character head detection and locking based on yolov5.
-Welcome everyone to communicate and improve this code.
+The code is very rudimentary, and there are still many imperfections.
+So welcome everyone to communicate with me and improve this code.

 ## Declaration